 Though hundreds of participants altogether turn out for walks, hikes, and exhibitions centered around the canyons of the New, Gauley, and Bluestone rivers, each of the programs usually hosts only a handful of people, which is part of the attraction.

-“Though some of the programs, such as the Bluestone walk, attract dozens of people, you can usually expect the Hidden History programs to be pretty intimate,” according to Jodi French-Burr of the New River Gorge National River.
+"Though some of the programs, such as the Bluestone walk, attract dozens of people, you can usually expect the Hidden History programs to be pretty intimate," according to Jodi French-Burr of the New River Gorge National Park and Preserve.

 Now in its 11th season, Hidden History Weekend events will highlight many more of the region's old industrial and sites and farmsteads.
 Though southern West Virginia is now a renowned destination for travel and outdoor recreation, it was once among the most productive coal-mining regions in the U.S.

 All of the following programs are free and open to the public.

 Explore the area's pre-park history of Pipestem Resort State Park on this easy walk along the road and through the woods to an old farm site.
 Meet at Park Headquarters at Pipestem, West Virginia.

 Endless Wall Trail

 Hike one of the most scenic trails in the New River Gorge to see the stunning views at Diamond Point, which includes an overview of historic Kaymoor and Nuttallburg.
 Meet at the Fern Creek Parking Area of the Endless Wall Trail on Lansing-Edmond Road, Lansing.

 Carnifex Ferry Battlefield